tonytw1/nominatim-ac/README.md

 ### Implementation
 Java / Spring Boot and Elasticsearch.

+Reads from a populated Nominatim 3.4 postgres database and indexes into an Elasticsearch 6.8 index.

 An example install containing the whole planet data set is available at https://nominatim-ac.eelpieconsulting.co.uk